michalo21/Database-APP-Server-Side/README.md

 # Database-APP-Server-Side
-JAVA, PL/SQL, ORALCE, FX, HIBERNATE - not ready yet
+JAVA, PL/SQL, ORALCE, FX, HIBERNATE - no more updates, so shuould be ready :)